 The unemployment office Des visits to file his unemployment insurance claim was located at 247 West 54th Street which is literally across the street (254 West 54th Street) from the real Studio 54 (the legendary nightclub which serves as the model for the club in this film).
 Although it no longer serves as a nightclub and now serves as an off-Broadway theater (Roundabout Theatre Company) the doors at the main entrance of the original nightclub still remain as a testament of its iconic history.
 In early 2012, the building where the unemployment office was located was torn down in order to make way for a new high-rise condominium.

 Castle Rock, the studio that produced the film, wanted a big name to star in the "Alice" role.
 They put in a call to Winona Ryder's agent with a firm offer.
 In the meantime, Chloe Sevigny read for the part and was perfect for the role, according to Whit Stillman.
 They were able to get out of the offer to Ryder because her agent took four days to return the call.

 This film was released in the same year as another disco movie, 54 (1998).
-Production of this film was accelerated in order to get it out before 54 (1998) which it beat to theaters by about three months.
+Production of this film was accelerated in order to get it out before 54 (1998) , beating it to theaters by about three months.

 This film was conceived by writer-director Whit Stillman after filming the disco scenes in Barcelona (1994).
 The picture is loosely based on Stillman's personal experiences in various Manhattan discos including Studio 54.